 A warm sunny day at Ashbridges Bay

 Last week we had the pleasure of working with a number of amazing vendors on a rose gold themed style shoot at Ashbridges Bay.
-We collaborated with makeup artist Sonia Kang, photographer Thomas Zitnansky, florist Therese Guidolin, and Sinfully Sweet by Sonia J. With the combined efforts of these vendors and the entire Whim Event Coordination and Design team, the outcome was nothing short of stunning.
+We collaborated with makeup artist Sonia Kang, photographer Thomas Zitnansky, florist Therese Guidolin, and Sinfully Sweet by Sonia J. With the combined efforts of these vendors and the entire Events by Whim team, the outcome was nothing short of stunning.
 The day was sunny and beautiful, and Ashbridges Bay was packed with people, all enjoying the gorgeous weather.
 The team arrived in the afternoon and quickly put together a simple, but stunning sweet table.

 With the initial theme development by Whim, event coordinators Alisha and Michelle decided to execute their vision in a park-like setting at Ashbridges Bay in Toronto.
 The table decor and beautiful mock invitation made by Michelle was meticulously set up underneath a large oak tree near the beach, with Thomas Zitnansky expertly using the natural light to complement his photographs.
 One of the table setups included a soft rose coloured satin tablecloth with a delicate pink lace overlay.
 The second table setup featured a white satin tablecloth with a rose-sequined tablerunner down the front and sides of the table.